Program

 PhD from The Hebrew University of Jerusalem

-Lecturer at Deep Learning course
+Lecturer at Deep Learning & GenAI Hand on Applications course

 Inbar has just finished her PhD at the Hebrew University of Jerusalem, her research is focused on image processing and machine learning.